-The 2018 Custom Fitting Study expands and builds upon prior studies of the category conducted in 2001, 2003, 2006, 2009, 2012 and 2015.
-The study is designed to provide a framework for understanding the evolution of golf equipment custom fitting; including irons, drivers, fairway woods, hybrids, and wedges.
-In 2009 opinions of golf shafts brands were added to the club section, and a few questions regarding golf balls remain in the 2018 study.
+The 2021 Custom Fitting Study expands and builds upon prior studies of the category conducted in 2001, 2003, 2006, 2009, 2012, 2015 and 2018.
+The study is designed to provide a framework for understanding the evolution of golf equipment custom fitting for irons, drivers, fairway woods, hybrids, and wedges.
+Including information on shafts and in 2021 grips.

 Methodology of Study

-Utilizing the Golf Datatech database of serious golfers, an online survey will be conducted to gain a minimum of 1,000 serious golfers who have been custom fit at least once in their golfing life…many of them multiple times.
+Utilizing the Golf Datatech database of serious golfers, an online survey was conducted to gain a minimum of 1,000 serious golfers who have been custom fit at least once in their golfing life…many of them multiple times.

-All respondents who completed the survey will be entered into a random drawing for premium golf equipment.
+All respondents who completed the survey were entered into a random drawing for premium golf equipment.